ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 </framework-specific-section>

 <framework-specific-section frameworks="react">
-| The api is also provided as part of props for all grid events and callbacks.
+| The `api` is also provided on the params for all grid events and callbacks for easy access to the api.
 </framework-specific-section>

 <framework-specific-section frameworks="react">